Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Mathematical Preliminaries and Main Results

-We begin our analysis of the stochastic Boussinesq Equations by recalling some details of the mathematical setting.
+We begin our analysis of the stochastic Boussinesq Equations by recalling some details of their mathematical setting.
 The section concludes with a mathematically precise restatement of Theorem~\ref{thm:main:result:intro}.
-Here and below we implicitly assume that $C, c, C_0$ etc. are constants depending on the domain $\mathcal{D}$, any other dependence is indicated explicitly.
+Here and below we implicitly assume that $C, c, C_0$ etc. are constants depending on the domain $\mathcal{D}$ with any other dependency indicated explicitly.